yourbasic/api/README.md

 strategies and rules that can help us create code libraries that are safe, efficient and easy to use.

+The text comes with three accompanying examples:

+- [fenwick][fenwick] is a tiny example intended to illustrate the 5 Commandments.
+- [bloom][bloom] is a more intricate example, with nontrivial semantics, performance and compatibility issues.
+- [graph][graph] is a full-scale example presenting challenging design decisions leading to interfaces, complementary and auxiliary types and data structures, and subpackages.

 Many examples are in [Go][go], the language itself being a case study of good API design, with clean and simple interfaces on top of a huge complex implementation.